ZahraMA99/Databases/.Intermediate SQL/Day5.md

 **Great work on filtering numbers!
 Our SQL skills are growing fast.
 Next up, we will look at how to filter with multiple criteria.**

 ## Multiple criteria :whale2:
-- There will often be the case that we have more than one criteria we'd like to meet.
-- Looking again at our favorite coats, perhaps we want narrow down our choices to coats

-## Multiple criteria :whale2:
-- that are yellow

-## Multiple criteria :whale2:
-- and shorter in length.

-## Multiple criteria :whale2:
 - We will be learning about three additional keywords that will allow us to enhance our filters when using WHERE by adding multiple criteria.
 - These are OR, AND, and BETWEEN.
 In the context of our coats, we could look at coats where the color is yellow or the length is short,
 - or we could filter for coats where both criteria are true.